incubateur-ademe/nosgestesclimat/docs/guide-technique-services-societaux.md

 <p align="center">Ce fichier contient les informations techniques permettant de comprendre et reproduire le calcul du poste "Services Sociétaux" de <a href="https://nosgestesclimat.fr/">nosgestesclimat.fr</a>.</p>

+> 🇬🇧 This guide is dedicated to public services calculation method for French citizens.
+It gives a method to compute a common carbon footprint base for every French citizen.
+It is not translated yet as this method is related to French avalaible data.

 ---

 <details open=true>